mcbarinov/p3/README.md

 - **Developer Experience**: APIs are designed to be intuitive and require minimal boilerplate
 - **Consistency**: Similar patterns are used across all layers for predictability

-### Three-Layer Architecture
+### Hook-Based Architecture

-The application follows a strict three-layer architecture pattern:
+The application follows a modern hook-based architecture pattern:

 #### 1. Stores (State Management)